Ryan Coisson: Building Wealth and Managing Risk

 39:19.46 – Ryan Coisson

-1 of the things that I will say is I’ve felt um the wealthiest years and years and years ago right?
-I can remember um, getting you know for a very short stint I did some client work and I remember um the first client I ever had paid me $12000 upfront for this project and and they were doing boat rentals and you know I added 6 figures to this guy’s business top line in in a month and he was ecstatic and you know I was like that when that happened and I immediately was like wow.
+One of the things that I will say is I’ve felt the wealthiest years and years ago right?
+I can remember getting for a very short stint.
+I did some client work and I remember, the first client I ever had paid me $12000 upfront for this project and they were doing boat rentals and I added 6 figures to this guy’s business top line in a month, and he was ecstatic and I was like that when that happened, and I immediately was like, wow!
 I now have a skill set that can sort of control my destiny, right?
 I knew that I would never not be able to earn much?
-Um I started trading in 2003 you know I’m still doing that 2024 right?
-Ah, there were some breaks in between there.
-But.
-To me.
-It’s remarkable that something that I learned over twenty years ago and have been kind of optimizing throughout time has continued to be something that I’m doing today and that longevity to that skill set has been incredibly empowering and it’s one of those things you know Brian war.
-Um.

 40:34.88 – Ryan Coisson